RileyShort1/SpaceMissionsDashboard/README.md

 I also included charts for the top companies by mission count and mission status counts
 (ie. how many failures were there overall) as well as the most used rocket.
+At the bottom of the page, there are also some basic statistics like total missions
+and total success rate.

 ## Note on Testing
-The tests in the instruction document did not seem to match with the data in the csv file
+The test examples in the instruction document did not seem to match with the data in the csv file
-(in csv NASA has 203 missions, but doc example says 394)
+(in csv file NASA has 203 missions, but the instruction doc example says 394)